Generalisation of Michelson contrast for operators and its properties

 \section{Introduction}

-The article was first composed under the inner motivation of functional analysis, defining and describing interesting properties of the "centrality measure", since from various points of view central and tracial elements are in some sense ``better'' than arbitrary elements of the algebra and functionals, respectively.
-The vast majority of articles dedicated to characterization of tracial functionals by inequalities can be found in the overview. \cite{Bik2010add1}
+The article was first composed under the inner motivation of functional analysis, defining and describing interesting properties of the "centrality measure", since from various points of view, central and tracial elements are in some sense ``better'' than arbitrary elements of the algebra and functionals, respectively.
+A vast majority of articles dedicated to the characterization of tracial functionals by inequalities can be found in this overview. \cite{Bik2010add1}

-The main inspiration was found 2019 article by A.M.
-Bikchentaev and S.A.Abed \cite{AB2019}, that contains the following result:
+The main inspiration was found in the 2019 article by Bikchentaev and Abed \cite{AB2019}, which contains the following results:

 For $\varphi\in \mathcal{M}_*^+$ the following conditions are equivalent:

 {\rm (i)} $\varphi$ trace;

 {\rm (ii)} $\forall A,B\in\mathcal{M}^+$